In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 E-A-T (E-E-A-T) is a Direct Ranking Factor

-Google first mentioned the concept of E-A-T (Expertise, Authoritativeness, and Trustworthiness) in 2014 in its Search Quality Evaluator Guidelines.
+Google first talked about E-A-T, which stands for Expertise, Authoritativeness, and Trustworthiness, in 2014.
+This was in its Search Quality Evaluator Guidelines.

-However, everyone and their mother began to actively discuss E-A-T in August 2018, following the famous Google “Medic” algorithm update.
+However, everyone started talking about E-A-T in August 2018.
+This was after the well-known Google “Medic” algorithm update.
 The update negatively impacted many sites in the “Your Money Your Life” industries.

-While E-A-T, which later became E-E-A-T (with “Experience” at the beginning), is indeed important for building credibility and trust with users, it is not a direct ranking factor in the traditional sense.
+E-A-T, which later changed to E-E-A-T (adding “Experience”), is important for building trust with users.
+However, it is not a direct ranking factor in the traditional meaning.

 Certainly, your content should be authoritative and trustworthy, and the author should demonstrate experience and expertise.

-However, demonstrating strong E-E-A-T goes beyond adding Contact Us, About Us, and author bios to the website.
+Showing strong E-E-A-T is more than just adding a Contact Us, About Us, and author bios to the website.

 You Need More Backlinks to Rank Higher